 The best way of finding an apprenticeship training place generally is to contact employers directly.
 In apprenticeship training questions, you will be served by the apprenticeship training office in your own area and educational institutions that organise apprenticeship training.

-If you are a customer of the local government trial on employment, contact your municipality of residence if you are interested in studying.
+If you are a customer of the local government pilot on employment, contact your municipality of residence if you are interested in studying.
 Notify your municipality of residence of your study plans well in advance of starting the studies.
 You can also ask your municipality of residence about completing your studies and finding an apprenticeship job.